Farida Khanum: Early life

-She started learning Khayal, Thumri and Dadra from Ustad Ashiq Ali Khan of Patiala gharana.
+She started learning Khayal, Thumri, and Dadra from Ustad Ashiq Ali Khan of Patiala gharana.
 As a child, her sister Mukhtar Begum would take her to the Khan's place for regular riyaaz (practice of classical music).
 Her family moved to Pakistan after the Partition of India in 1947.

 Career

-Farida Khanum gave her first public concert in 1950 at the very young age of 21, and then joined Radio Pakistan where she gained recognition for herself.
+Farida Khanum gave her first public concert in 1950 at the very young age of 21, and then joined Radio Pakistan, where she gained recognition for herself.
 She became a star when Pakistan's president Ayub Khan invited her to a public recital in the 1960s.
-Farida also acted in films and she also sanged songs for films.
+Farida also acted in films, and she also sang songs for films.
 She has been a frequent performer on Pakistan Television and other Pakistani TV channels.

-The ghazal she is most associated with is Aaj Jaane Ki Zidd Naa Karo written by the famous poet Fayyaz Hashmi.
+The ghazal she is most associated with is Aaj Jaane Ki Zidd Naa Karo, written by the famous poet Fayyaz Hashmi.
 In 2015, at the age of 86, she sang this ghazal in Coke Studio Season 8.

-Farida Khanum's live concerts in India have been very popular.
-She also visited Kabul, Afghanistan in the late 1960s and early 1970s for concerts where she collaborated with Afghan musicians and sang Persian-language ghazals.
+Khanum's live concerts in India have been very popular.
+She visited Kabul, Afghanistan, in the late 1960s and early 1970s for concerts where she collaborated with Afghan musicians and sang Persian-language ghazals.

 Personal life

 Farida Khanum lives in Lahore, Pakistan.
 She has five daughters and one son.
-Farida Khanum has been affectionately called Queen of Ghazal in Pakistan.
-Her niece Sheeba Hassan is also an actress.
+Her niece, Sheeba Hassan, is also an actress.